minprog/cs50x-1718-1819/overviews/3 Fifteen/overview.md

 ## Help

-For information on (or help with) this week:
+For information on (or help with) this module:

-1. Watch the walkthroughs included in all problems.

-2. Attend your tutor's section (if you're hi-speed).
+1. Attend your tutor's meeting.

-3. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).
+2. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).

-4. Ask questions during office hours using the "Ask" tool on this website.
+3. Ask questions during office hours using the "Ask" tool on this website.

-5. Visit (or e-mail) the course's heads.
+4. Visit (or e-mail) the course's heads in cases of emergency.

 ## Academic Honesty